Auditions

 Call Backs

-If Call Backs are held, they will be scheduled for Monday, June 16, 2025, starting at 7:00 pm.
-All those who will be called back will be notified via email on Sunday, June 15, 2024, immediately after Sunday’s auditions have been completed.
+Call Backs are will be held on Monday, December 8, 2025, starting at 7:00 pm.
+All those called back will be notified via email on Sunday, December 7, 2025, immediately after Sunday’s auditions have been completed.

 Notification